ernestwisniewski/kbin/docker-v2/deployment_guide.md

 $ cd kbin-core/docker-v2
 $ cp ../.env.example .env
 $ mkdir media
-$ chown www-data:www-data media
+$ chown kbin:www-data media
+# In the containers, the default user "kbin" has uid 1000,
+# and the default group "www-data" has gid 33.
-# If you don't have this user in your machine, use the following instead.
+# If you don't have them on the host or they have different id,
+# use the following command instead.
-# sudo chown 33:33 media
+$ sudo chown 1000:33 media
 ```

 ### Configure `.env`